 In specific situations, we can collect and process your data with your consent.
 For example, when you tick a box to receive email marketing.

 In certain circumstances, we need your personal data to comply with our contractual obligations.
-For example, if you order an item from Sheffield Store for home delivery, we’ll collect your address details to deliver your purchase, and pass them to our courier.
+For example, if you order an item for home delivery, we’ll collect your address details to deliver your purchase, and pass them to our courier.